pivotal/docs-tap/cli-plugins/accelerator/overview.hbs.md

 # Application Accelerator CLI plug-in overview

-The Application Accelerator Tanzun CLI plug-in includes commands for developers and operators to create and use accelerators.
+The Application Accelerator Tanzu CLI plug-in includes commands for developers and operators to create and use accelerators.

 ## <a id="server-api-connections"></a>Server API connections for operators and developers